Restrictive Lung Disease

 Treating Restrictive Lung Disease

 Treatment for restrictive lung disease is commonly limited to prescription drugs and supplemental oxygen.
 This strategy treats symptoms, but not the disease itself.
 This has lead sufferers to look beyond common practices to alternative treatment options.
 These options include homeopathic approaches like the integration of herbs and supplements into your diet to help increase lung function.
 Increasingly, people have been looking to pulmonary rehabilitation classes and regular exercise routines to help combat their weakening lungs.
-On the medical front, an innovative treatment option called stem cell therapy allows patients to take their healthcare into their own hands.
+On the medical front, an innovative treatment option called cellular therapy allows patients to take their healthcare into their own hands.